15 Superb Educational Animation Examples for Online Courses

 5. Accounting Course at UNSW

 The University of New South Wales based in Sydney wants to incorporate an innovative way of teaching accounting.
-By having bite-size animated videos, the teaching staff hoped to break down complex concepts in data analysis and in personal relationships in the finance industry.
-Particularly, in this accounting course, a perfect combination of information and narrative visual aidshelp brighten up the learning process as well as stimulate scenario-based learning.
+By having bite-size animated videos, the teaching staff hoped to break down complex concepts in data analysis and personal relationships in the finance industry.
+Particularly, in this accounting course, a perfect combination of information and narrative visual aids help brighten up the learning process as well as stimulate scenario-based learning.

 This video here, for instance, is an example of a narrative animation in education that explores a more human side of accounting.
 This puts some life into an otherwise dry, number-based subject.
 Also, too often, students focus on the theoretical side of things rather than the application of financial knowledge.
 A video like this can captivate students, reminding them that there’s more to learning than nailing the maths.